Classification: Mexican Revival Cast

 Then Televisa, a Mexican mass media conglomerate (the first in all the Spanish-speaking world, and the largest in Hispanic America), got into the game.
 They sponsored original material by Mexican talent such as Kuman (the first Mexican rock opera, the story of which was described as “Tarzan in space”) and Titere (Chespirito’s adaptation of the Pinocchio story, aimed at family audiences), which included underwriting national tours and financing and distributing recordings, many of which resulted in chart success.
 From Televiteatros, their studio complex in Mexico City, they launched many famous productions.
 Seeing where her bread was buttered, Julissa came to Televisa to sponsor Joseph, which ran at Televiteatros I starting in 1983 and played to packed houses.

 For the Lenten season in 1984, it was decided to remount JCS at Televiteatros II.
-Julissa co-produced (with Luis de Llano Macedo and Mundo Audiovisual, and in association with Patti Juarez C.) and co-directed (with Manuel Gurría, Herod in the original production), Jorge Abraham once again played Judas, Marcos Lizama’s arrangements were retained, and Julissa’s translation (now credited solely to her) was once again used, but as in Madrid, new elements crept in, including star talent (pop stars Laura Flores and Ólinsser popped up, as Mary Magdalene and Pontius Pilate respectively, as well as then-popular groups such as Fresas Con Crema, Dinamita, and Escandalo) and audiovisual involvement from Jack Misraky.
+Julissa co-produced (with Luis de Llano Macedo and Mundo Audiovisual, and in association with Patti Juarez C.) and co-directed (with Manuel Gurría, Herod in the original production), Jorge Abraham once again played Judas, Marcos Lizama’s arrangements were retained, and Julissa’s translation (now credited solely to her) was once again used, but as in Madrid, new elements crept in, including star talent (pop stars Laura Flores and Ólinsser popped up, playing Mary Magdalene and Pontius Pilate respectively, as well as then-popular groups such as Fresas Con Crema, Dinamita, and Escandalo) and audiovisual involvement from Jack Misraky.
 This album is a record of that event, another two-disc set that is noteworthy for including almost the entire score except for the concluding “Crucifixion” and “John 19:41” sequences.

 Julissa would go on to collaborate successfully with Televisa again, presenting the first version of Grease with an all-child cast, and Televisa themselves would present a revival of Mame showcasing Silvia Pinal, the grande dame of Mexican musical theater, in the title role.
 In the early hours of September 19, 1985, however, the Televiteatros complex fell victim to the Mexico City Earthquake, the worst natural disaster to date in the capital’s history, which caused serious damage to the general Mexico City area and killed 5,000 people.
 At one point, the grounds of the area in which Televiteatros fell were colored orange from the building’s debris.
 Today, El Centro Cultural (built from 1994 to 1996, and sponsored by Telmex from 2000 to 2014) stands on the site, the home of two theaters and several commercial spaces.